towalink/doc/content/command_reference.rst

 Parameters:

-   <sitename>: Name of the Site whose complete configuration shall be displayed
+   <sitename>: name of the Site whose complete configuration shall be displayed

 Example: